 received in time to be considered for January priority consideration.
 The University of Wisconsin-Madison institution code is 1846.
 The LSAT and MCAT cannot be used in place of the GRE.
 The GRE score must have been taken within the past 5 years.

 Please upload your resume to the electronic application or email your résumé to firstname.lastname@example.org.

 Every applicant whose native language is not English, or whose undergraduate instruction was not in English, must provide official scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or the Michigan English Language Assessment Battery (MELAB).
 Applicants may take the TOEFL, MELAB or IELTS in their home country, in the United States or in Canada.
 More TOEFL information can be found at www.ets.org.

 Overall, the La Follette admission committee looks for evidence of ability to handle a quantitatively and analytically rigorous graduate program.
-The faculty members look for successful past completion of college-level coursework in:
+Successful completion, graded B or above, of college-level coursework, taken within the past 5 years is required in:

 Overall, the La Follette admissions committee looks for evidence of ability to handle a quantitatively and analytically rigorous graduate program.
-The faculty members look for successful completion of these college-level courses to determine admission:
+Successful completion, graded B or above, of college-level coursework, taken within the past 5 years is required in: